PhantomBadger/Twitch-Chat-Plays/README.md

-TwitchPlaysBot
+Twitch Chat Plays
 ==============
-Built ontop of original implementation by [lushc](https://github.com/lushc/TwitchPlaysBot)
+Built on top of original implementation by [lushc](https://github.com/lushc/TwitchPlaysBot)

 A desktop application allowing your Twitch Chat to control any app on your computer!